rocwg/note-kotlin/docs/tool-kotlin/12-Annotations-and-reflection.md

     append(/*...*/)
 }
 ```
 Converting a function parameter into an extension function receiver is a common pattern in Kotlin code, and we’ll discuss it in detail in Chapter 13.
-Note that `serializeObject` doesn’t extend the `StringBuilder` API.
+Note that `serializeObject` doesn't extend the `StringBuilder` API.
 It performs operations that make no sense outside of this particular context, so it’s marked `private` to ensure that it can’t be used elsewhere.
 It’s declared as an extension to emphasize a particular object as primary for this code block and to make it easier to work with that object.

 Consequently, the `serialize` function delegates all the work to `serializeObject`: